 The Monument Lettering Center’s Monument Font Project aims to provide the memorialist and enthusiasts with historical information and well-designed fonts based on historical alphabets, similar to what is available for the print industry but has not yet been accomplished in the monument industry.

 The MLC Font Project seeks to:

-• Catalog the common alphabet styles historically used on headstones and monuments.
+• Catalog the common lettering styles historically used on headstones and monuments.

-• Research each lettering style to give historic context, and where possible list its origin, including designer(s).
+• Research each alphabet to give historic context, and where possible list its origin, including designer(s).

 • Create classifications of the lettering styles into identifiable categories.

 • Create historically based monument fonts in standard formats tailored to monumental work, keeping the same level of quality and technical standards used for print fonts (which has not typically, if ever been achieved in the monument industry).

 By the early 20th century, lettering styles in the monument and print/advertising industries in North America began to split further apart, being tailored toward the history and technological advancements in each field.
 By the early 1920s, the monument industry began to create physical metal alphabets for reproducing monument-specific lettering styles by means of sandblasting; prior to this time most lettering was drawn and carved by hand, taking notes from printed materials both inside and outside of the monument industry.

 Features and benefits of fonts created by the MLC

 MLC fonts are created to be historically accurate, well-drawn with smooth curves (without awkward or jagged angles and ellipses as is often seen in the industry), proper and full punctuation marks, and extensive kerning.
 At least half of the time spent creating an MLC font is used on kerning alone.

 Standard Font Formats